Ellen Simonetti

-Ellen Simonetti (born December 15, 1974, North Carolina) is a former flight attendant who was fired after documenting her life and work experiences on a blog in the early 2000s.
+Ellen Simonetti (born December 15, 1974, North Carolina) is an American former flight attendant who was fired after documenting her life and work experiences on a blog in the early 2000s.

 Early life and airline career

 Simonetti, one of three siblings, was raised in Durham and Raleigh, North Carolina.
 She spent a year in Bern, Switzerland as a high school exchange student, later dropping out of high school to become first a travel agent and then a flight attendant.
 She was first employed in the flight industry in 1996 with a charter airline based in Miami, Florida.

 After the charter went out of business, Simonetti was hired by Delta Air Lines.
 During her eight years with Delta, she flew German, Spanish, and Italian routes with the airline and completed her Bachelor of Arts degree in Spanish at the University of Texas at Austin.

 Blog and dismissal

 Simonetti began her "Queen of Sky: Diary of a Dysfunctional Flight Attendant" blog in September 2003 as a form of therapy after the loss of her mother to cancer.
 In addition to describing events of her life, Simonetti also described travel abroad, mainly Europe and South America, while working for Delta Air Lines.
 Simonetti adopted the pen name "Queen of Sky" for her blog.
 With practical information on worldwide travel described in a quirky, irreverent tone, the blog developed a considerable following.